wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/LLM Prompts/Untitled.md

 Mechanics:

 SHADOW:
-Aesthetics: concealment, manipulation, trickery
+Aesthetics: concealment, information, trickery
-Mechanics:
+Mechanics: Powerful AoE Stealths, skill reveals.
+Trap spells that cast when conditions are met

 PSYCHIC:
 Aesthetics: Understanding the subconscious.
 Interfacing with the ethereal beliefs that usually influence thoughts from out of sight
 Mechanics: Take control of the enemy, permanent debuffs.
-Imbue when targeting a vulnerable enemy
+Manipulate enemy imbued power

 AIR:
 Aesthetics: Fleeting, hollow opportunism.
 Choosing a mask that fits the occasion
-Mechanics: Imbue outside pattern
+Mechanics: Treat imbued elements as others, cycle skills, dodge

 LIGHT:
-Aesthetics: transcendent power
+Aesthetics: transcendent power, tapping into the singular higher truth
-Mechanics:
+Mechanics: Extend inscriptions, imbue based on inscription length, access the most powerful spells

 WATER:
 Aesthetics: Plurality and transformation.
 Fluid identity that requires understanding all its facets
-Mechanics:
+Mechanics: shift inscription, extend skillset/focus, imbue based on inscription elements

 WOOD:
 Aesthetics: Diversity and growth.
 Disparate pieces united in harmony
-Mechanics:
+Mechanics: learn skills, imbue any element, scale off number of different elements